Schachte/mac-space-monitor-rs/README.md

   - Some message-passing invocations (`msg_send!`)
   - Used for receiving event notifications

-Space monitor is essentially a Rust binding to access lower-level mac OS internal APIs is an easy and efficient way.
+Space monitor is essentially a Rust binding to access lower-level mac OS internal APIs in an easy and efficient way.

 While you can occassionally deciper some esoteric plist files to derive the active screen via `defaults read com.apple.spaces SpacesDisplayConfiguration`, the contents are almost always incorrect and out of date, which makes it a non-starter for realtime change detection.